 A more efficient, less impactful and more natural way to run is to have the feet land mid-foot and underneath the hips.
 The faster you go, the more they will actually land behind your hips, same as when riding a scooter.

-Danny with proper ChiRunning technique.
+Proper running technique.
 Notice how the feet land underneath or behind the hips just like how children run.

 Please don’t think you accomplish this by thrusting the hips forward when you run.
 You accomplish this by leaning slightly from the ankles with proper posture allowing the legs to open behind you.
-This is the foundation of Chi Running.

 So much attention is being made about heel striking and how it is ‘bad’.
 It is, but what is more important is where the foot lands in relation to the hips.
 It is almost impossible to heel strike if your feet are landing underneath your hips.